Google Chrome: Release channels, cycles and updates

-The first production release on December 11, 2008 marked the end of the initial Beta test period and the beginning of production.
+The first production release on December 11, 2008, marked the end of the initial Beta test period and the beginning of production.
 Shortly thereafter, on January 8, 2009, Google announced an updated release system with three channels: Stable (corresponding to the traditional production), Beta, and Developer preview (also called the "Dev" channel).
-Where there were before only two channels: Beta and Developer, now there were three.
+Where there were before only two channels: Beta and Developer, now there are three.
 Concurrently, all Developer channel users were moved to the Beta channel along with the promoted Developer release.
-Google explained that now the Developer channel builds would be less stable and polished than those from the initial Google Chrome's Beta period.
+Google explained that now the Developer channel builds would be less stable and polished than those from the initial Google Chrome Beta period.
 Beta users could opt back to the Developer channel as desired.

 Each channel has its own release cycle and stability level.
-The Stable channel updated roughly quarterly, with features and fixes that passed "thorough" testing in the Beta channel.
-Beta updated roughly monthly, with "stable and complete" features migrated from the Developer channel.
-The Developer channel updated once or twice per week and was where ideas and features were first publicly exposed "(and sometimes fail) and can be very unstable at times".
+The Stable channel is updated roughly quarterly, with features and fixes that passed "thorough" testing in the Beta channel.
+Beta is updated roughly monthly, with "stable and complete" features migrated from the Developer channel.
+The Developer channel is updated once or twice per week and was where ideas and features were first publicly exposed, "(and sometimes fail) and can be very unstable at times".
 [Quoted remarks from Google's policy announcements.]

 On July 22, 2010, Google announced it would ramp up the speed at which it releases new stable versions; the release cycles were shortened from quarterly to six weeks for major Stable updates.
 Beta channel releases now come roughly at the same rate as Stable releases, though approximately one month in advance, while Dev channel releases appear roughly once or twice weekly, allowing time for basic release-critical testing.
 This faster release cycle also brought a fourth channel: the "Canary" channel, updated daily from a build produced at 09:00 UTC from the most stable of the last 40 revisions.
 The name refers to the practice of using canaries in coal mines, so if a change "kills" Chrome Canary, it will be blocked from migrating down to the Developer channel, at least until fixed in a subsequent Canary build.
 Canary is "the most bleeding-edge official version of Chrome and somewhat of a mix between Chrome dev and the Chromium snapshot builds".
 Canary releases run side by side with any other channel; it is not linked to the other Google Chrome installation and can therefore run different synchronization profiles, themes, and browser preferences.
 This ensures that fallback functionality remains even when some Canary updates may contain release-breaking bugs.
-It does not natively include the option to be the default browser, although on Windows and OS X it can be set through System Preferences.
-Canary was Windows-only at first; an OS X version was released on May 3, 2011.
+It does not natively include the option to be the default browser, although on Windows and macOS it can be set through System Preferences.
+Canary was Windows-only at first; a macOS version was released on May 3, 2011.